 - Problems with strong emotions (such as irritability or anger)

-- Physical health problems (chronic pain, weight/eating problems, or gastrointestinal problems)
+- Physical health problems (chronic pain, weight/eating problems, headaches, or gastrointestinal problems such as GERD and IBS)